storipress/apollo-vue-devtools/README.md

 })
 ```

-3. Now open the Vue Devtools and you'll see the queries in the timeline.
+3. Now open Vue Devtools and you'll see your queries in the timeline!

 ## Installation